 As the final part of the two exhibitions Brisley will create a new ten–day performance work at domobaal gallery from 21–30 November.
 It will be entitled Before the Mast.
 The dates of this performance correspond to the month of Frimaire in the Republican Calendar that was introduced in France after the French Revolution.
 This calendar established a new chronology and was an effort to sweep away history and a centuries–old religion–centred organisation of time.
 The seven–day week was replaced by a new ten–day decimal week called a 'décade', with ten–hour days and 100 minute hours.
 Brisley's new performance will take place during one 'décade' with each daily action lasting for one Revolutionary hour.
 Body, time, politics and ideology will all be combined.

-Mummery + Schnelle and domobaal will present a solo exhibition of Brisley's work at Artissima, Torino 8–10 November this year.
+Mummery + Schnelle and domobaal are also presenting a solo exhibition of Brisley's work at Artissima, Torino 8–10 November 2013.
 This will focus on photographs taken as part of a performance entitled Homage to the Commune, created in Milan in 1976.
 Stuart Brisley's Hille Fellowship Poly Wheel (1970) will be re–constructed, commissioned for an exhibition curated by Julieta González, by invitation of Artissima at Fondazione Merz, Turin, Italy called 'Ways of Working: the Incidental Object' from 07.11.13 – 12.01.14.
 In September/October 2014 Brisley's work will be the subject of a major survey exhibition at Modern Art Oxford.
 Stuart Brisley's work 'ZL636595c' (1972) in the Tate collection is currently on display at Tate Liverpool as part of DLA Piper Series: Constellations.